ArthurSonzogni/chromiumos-platform2/camera/hal/fake/README.md

       resolution while maintaining the aspect ratio.
 The result image will be center aligned and the excessive area cropped.

+  * `loop_mode` (string, default to `loop`):
+    How the video is looped.
+This has no effect if `path` is an image.
+Can be
+    either:

+    * `loop`: Loop indefinitely normally.
+The video playback will starts again from the first frame after the last frame is played.

+    * `ping_pong`: Loop indefinitely, but play the video back and forth.
+      If the video frames are labeled with 1 to N, then the played frames will be 1,2,...,N-1,N,N-1,...,2,1,2,...

 A sample config file is as follows:
 ```json
 {